I spent my life as a teacher, but I might have

 time then at last when I understood that German language, literature,

-and history drew their meaning not just from the Ancients, but
+and history were drawing their meaning not just from the Ancients, as

-To an adult eye today West Texas might seem
+To an adult eye today it might seem

 desolate, oppressively hot.
 I got a pair of little red India